bamos/reading-list/README.md

 [gbtekkie/ReadingList](https://github.com/gbtekkie/ReadingList) | 2 | handy collection of tekkie readings
 [jaredcacurak/reading-list](https://github.com/jaredcacurak/reading-list) | 2 | My reading list.

-# Why not just use a hosted solution?
-Simply, preference.
-[goodreads][goodreads] provides an amazing hosted reading list service and community.
-However, I prefer managing my lists in plaintext with vim and being able to hack on any part of the system if
-I want a new or different feature.

 # Credits and Licensing
 All portions are
 [MIT licensed](https://github.com/bamos/reading-list/blob/gh-pages/LICENSE.mit)